 The kings and rulers of the New Testament era were unabashedly dictatorial in their reign, oppressive beyond reason, and, in their personal lives, rebellious against God.

 Yet, though New Testament authors attempted to call them to repentance personally, they remained deferential to the rule of these men.
-To Paul, Governor Porcius Festus was not: “That idiot!” or “That plague!”
+To Paul, Governor Porcius Festus was not: “An idiot!” or “A plague!”
 He was: “most noble Festus” (Acts 26.25).
-Their godly example is world’s apart from the biting sarcasm and piercing opprobrium which many children of God today unleash on our rulers and their civil policies.
+Their godly example is worlds apart from the biting sarcasm and piercing opprobrium that many children of God today unleash on our rulers and their civil policies (e.g., “Take the traitors down!”
+“The clown in the White House…” etc.).

-Honoring the civil authorities means we must obey their “every ordinance” to the best of our ability, provided they do not compel us to disobey God’s word (1 Pt.
-2.13; cf. Acts 5.29).
-Even if our opinion clashes with theirs, we must submit to their rule “for the Lord’s sake.”
+Furthermore, honoring the civil authorities means we must obey their “every ordinance” to the best of our ability (1 Pt.
+2.13), provided they do not compel us to disobey God’s word, in which case non-compliance is the only act of civil disobedience the Lord ever permitted (Acts 5.29).
+Otherwise, even if our opinion clashes with theirs, we must submit to their rule “for the Lord’s sake.”

 Though we may appreciate the fruits of that rebellion (since God, in his “unsearchable” “wisdom and knowledge,” often causes the actions of wickedness to benefit the life of the righteous, Rm.
 11.30-33; cf. Ecc.
 2.26; Job 27.16-17; Prov.
 28.8), let us nevertheless refuse to follow their rebellious ways.